Subduing Satan

 How strong are the negative tapes instilled through childhood trauma?
 58 years after leaving home, they still pop up occasionally and I still have to reprogram them with positive affirmations.
 This is done most effectively during the mind’s Theta state – as I drift off to sleep or when I wake.

-I know several folks my age whose behavior continues to be controlled by negative self-talk.
+I know several folks whose behavior continues to be controlled by negative self-talk.
 For decades, they obscured it through the distractions of family and careers, but now that they are retired, their damaged self-image has re-emerged.
 It makes them feel inadequate and handicaps the enjoyment of their golden years.

 Some have drifted into a self-destruct mode by means of alcohol, drugs, food, computer games, cell phones, gambling, or other addictions.
 It's the only time their negative self-talk abates and they feel good about themselves, so to them, addiction is a logical response to suffering…even if the price is self-destruction (then Satan wins).